re-imaging/re-imaging/README.md

 ---

 ## Code
-Work in progress.

 This repository contains code, statistics, and images produced throughout the project.
 These materials are mostly concerned with looking at the dataset of all the images, text, and metadata contained within the [arXiv](https://arxiv.org) source files.

-For detailed instructions on running the code, please look in the [methods folder](https://github.com/re-imaging/re-imaging/blob/master/methods/).
+For detailed instructions on running the code, please look in the [methods folder](https://github.com/re-imaging/re-imaging/blob/master/methods/):
+- detailed instructions on downloading and extracting the arXiv bulk data and OAI metadata in [dataset-methods](https://github.com/re-imaging/re-imaging/blob/master/methods/dataset-method.org)
+- step-by-step methods for organising metadata into an SQLite database in [sqlite-method](https://github.com/re-imaging/re-imaging/blob/master/methods/sqlite-method.org)
+- process of converting varied image formats to consistent size jpg images in [image-conversion](https://github.com/re-imaging/re-imaging/blob/master/methods/image-conversion.org) (additional examples in the [image-conversion](https://github.com/re-imaging/re-imaging/tree/master/image-conversion) folder)
+- basic information about our [computer setup](https://github.com/re-imaging/re-imaging/blob/master/methods/setup.org)
+- examples and explanation of project documentation

-Code is written using bash, python, SQLite, jupyter, and anaconda.
-Tested on Ubuntu 18.04 with an NVidia graphics card.
+Code is written using bash, Python, SQLite, jupyter notebooks, and anaconda.
+Tested on Ubuntu 18.04 with an Intel CPU and NVidia graphics card.

 ## People
 - [Professor Anna Munster](https://research.unsw.edu.au/people/professor-anna-marie-munster), UNSW Art & Design